The Tattered Dress: Production

 Chandler's casting was announced in June 1956.
 Zugsmith later recalled Chandler "was becoming a bit difficult and he was their (Universal's) second biggest star at the time.
 I guess one of the reasons was he was their biggest, and then Rock Hudson came along!"

 Filming started on August 13, 1956.
 Shooting took place in Palm Springs.

 Reception

-The Los Angeles Times said that Chandler "does the best acting job of his career" in the film.
+The Los Angeles Times wrote that Chandler "does the best acting job of his career" in the picture.